GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 If you know of other solutions, please [open an issue](https://github.com/GoogleChrome/web.dev/issues) to let us know, and we'll update this post!

-**Beside pricing, ask yourself the following questions when selecting a report collector as a service:** 🧐
+**Beside pricing, consider the following points when selecting a report collector:** 🧐

 - Does this collector support all report types?
 For example, not all reporting endpoint solutions support COOP/COEP reports.